allisoncortez/plantmom/README.md

 # PlantMom App

-Plantmom allows users to track their plants and view other user's plants for ideas and inspiration.
-The objective of the app is to provide users with resources, community and encourage users to be better plant moms to their plants.
+Plantmom allows users to track their plants and view other user's plants for ideas and inspiration, in the hopes of making plant logging an enjoyable experience for all plant moms.

 ## Installation